-Dr. Nina: You've given a lot of food for thought in this call today, Josh.
+Dr. Nina: You have given a lot of food for thought in this call today, Josh.

-Josh: Yes, and I feel like when you do that, it's amazing.
-But love sort of starts to arise spontaneously.
-You know, when you allow yourself to live, you'd be surprised how close the feeling of love is.
-You know, you think it's so far away from you because you're suffering so much.
-But as soon as you allow yourself a chance to eat from the forbidden fruit, if you will, I mean, it's sort of a biblical reference.
-But you do find love, I feel like.
+Josh: Yes, and I feel like when you do that, it is amazing, and the love sort of starts to arise spontaneously.
+You know, when you allow yourself to live, you would be surprised how close the feeling of love is.
+You think it is so far away from you because you are suffering so much.

-Dr. Nina: You know, when you love yourself, and you feel lovable, it's easier to find and take in that love from others.
-But when you don't feel like you're good enough, when you're in a toxic relationship with yourself, first of all, if you're mean to yourself, and someone is mean to you, you're going to say, wow, you know, me really well, let's, let's be together.
-But when you love yourself, and when you're kind to yourself, and someone is mean to you, you're gonna say, No, thank you.
-So all relationships, including the relationship with food, comes from our relationship with ourselves.
-And that is why it's so vital to change the way that we are with ourselves and to treat ourselves.
+However, when you love yourself, and when you are kind to yourself, and someone is mean to you, you are going to say, No, thank you.
+Therefore, all relationships, including the relationship with food, come from our relationship with ourselves.
+That is why it is so vital to change the way that we are with ourselves and to treat ourselves.
 Like someone we love, not someone we hate.

-Josh: Yeah, I will take, take the time to love your listeners and give them a break from my voice.
-So that you can get on to other things, but thank you very much for taking my call and talk to you again.
+Josh: Yeah, I will take the time to love your listeners and give them a break from my voice.
+So that you can get on to other things, but thank you very much for taking my call and talking to you again.

 Dr. Nina: Thank you, Josh.
-It's always good to have you on the show.
+It is always good to have you on the show.
 You always have interesting comments and questions.

 Josh: Thank you.